 Tank Lining Stainless Steel Digester Lining

-We proposed the application of a highly chemical resistant polyurea tank lining as the best long term solution for this tank.
-This was supported with a 20 year material guarantee which gave the client peace of mind that they would not suffer a similar tank outage in the future.
+We proposed the application of a highly chemical-resistant polyurea tank lining as the best long-term solution for this tank.
+This was supported by a 20-year material guarantee which gave the client peace of mind that they would not suffer a similar tank outage in the future.

-Stainless steel tanks area difficult substrate to adhere tank linings to.
-Therefore to ensure an excellent mechanical profile for the tank lining to adhere to the stainless steel was prepared by method of abrasive blasting.
-The blast profile was tested by our in house ICORR accredited paint inspector to ensure that the required surface profile of 50 microns had been achieved.
+Stainless steel tanks are a difficult substrate to adhere tank linings to.
+Therefore to ensure an excellent mechanical profile for the tank lining to adhere to the stainless steel was prepared by the method of abrasive blasting.
+The blast profile was tested by our in-house ICORR accredited paint inspector to ensure that the required surface profile of 50 microns had been achieved.

 The polyurea was then applied with the inclusion of AE4 adhesion promoter to a thickness of 2mm.
 AE4 is a coupling agent which allows the polyurea material to bond tenaciously to stainless steel.

-The tank lining was then spark tested to ensure a pin hole free finish as part of our standard quality assurance, with any pin holes found being touched in using the same polyurea tank lining material.
+The tank lining was then spark tested to ensure a pinhole-free finish as part of our standard quality assurance, with any pin holes found being touched using the same polyurea tank lining material.

 Finally, the termination of the polyurea lining was detailed using a chemical-resistant polyurethane jointing compound to protect the edges of the coating.